These gorgeously rich, chunky chocolate Easter cookies have a crisp edge and a soft and decadent centre, dotted with Mini Egg pieces.⠀

 Are chocolate Easter cookies safe to eat while pregnant?

-There is nothing in this recipe that would usually pose a risk to a pregnant woman as long as all the ingredients are in good condition and the cookies are prepared hygienically.
+Nothing in the recipe for these Chocolate Easter cookies would usually pose a risk to pregnant people as long as all the ingredients are in good condition and the cookies are prepared hygienically.

-The eggs are fully cooked, but egg advice for pregnant and breastfeeding women can vary in different countries, so please check information local to you.
+The eggs are fully cooked, but egg advice for pregnant and breastfeeding people can vary in different countries, so please check information local to you.

 What goes well with chocolate Easter cookies?

-These cookies are lovely and rich, so gorgeous on their own, but they go down very well with a cup of tea or coffee.
+Your Chocolate Easter cookies should turn out lovely, rich and moist, which makes them gorgeous on their own, but they do go down very well with a cup of tea or coffee!

-You could also try crumbling them over vanilla ice cream for a decadent treat.
+You could also try crumbling them over vanilla ice cream with some fruit and nuts for a decadent “Easter Sundae”!

 Can I make this recipe without Mini Eggs?

-You could also choose to use a different type of chocolate in place of the Mini Eggs.
+As I said, if you can't find Mini Eggs, you could use a different type of chocolate in place of the Mini Eggs.
 For example, if you're making these over the Easter holidays, you might have some chocolate Easter eggs or other chocolate bars to use up.

 I haven’t got cocoa can I use instant hot chocolate powder?

-You could use drinking chocolate powder, but it isn't pure cocoa.
-Instead, it tends to be made up of milk powder, sugar and cocoa, so will give a different texture, colour and flavour.
+If you don't have cocoa powder, you could use drinking chocolate powder.
+However, it isn't pure cocoa.
+Instead, it tends to be made up of milk powder, sugar and cocoa, so will give a different texture, colour and a sweeter flavour.
 I'm sure they'll still be delicious though!

 Can I add extra Mini Eggs to this recipe?